 WRITTEN PROBLEM STATEMENTS PRIORITIZE BY # BUDGET AMT.
 TO ADDRESS PROBLEM Problem Statement: 199:\$ Click or tap here to enter text.
-Student achievement gaps will have increased as they have limited access to scaffolding methods to bridge the gap between concrete and abstract. , c 211:\$ Click or tap here to enter text.
+Student achievement gaps will have increased as they have limited access to scaffolding methods to bridge the gap between concrete and abstract.
+Click or tap here to enter 211:\$ Click or tap here to enter text.
+Root Cause: text.
 185:\$ Click or tap here to enter text.
 The covid slide has presented more issues that have never been present in education before.
 255:\$ Click or tap here to enter text.
 Problem Statement: 199:\$ Click or tap here to enter text.
 There is a need to have more professional development on how to implement virtual concrete, pictorial to abstract teaching approach.
-Click or tap here to enter 211:\$ Click or tap here to enter text.
-185:\$ Click or tap here to enter text.
+Click or tap here to enter text.
+211:\$ Click or tap here to enter text.
+Root Cause: 185:\$ Click or tap here to enter text.
 Math needs to be taught conceptually and teachers need professional development on how to do so virtually.
 255:\$ Click or tap here to enter text.

 WRITTEN PROBLEM STATEMENTS PRIORITIZE BY # BUDGET AMT.
-TO ADDRESS PROBLEM oblem Statement: 199:\$ Click or tap here to enter text.
+TO ADDRESS PROBLEM Problem Statement: 199:\$ Click or tap here to enter text.
 There is not sufficient technical support for remote scholars.
-Click or tap here to enter 211:\$ Click or tap here to enter text.
-Root Cause: text.
-185:\$ Click or tap here to enter text.
+Click or tap here to enter text.
+211:\$ Click or tap here to enter text.
+Root Cause: 185:\$ Click or tap here to enter text.
 Not enough IT personnel or support for 1:1 devices and remote learning.
 255:\$ Click or tap here to enter text.
 Problem Statement: 199:\$ Click or tap here to enter text.
 There is a need for supervision software.
 Click or tap here to enter text.
-211:\$ Click or tap here to enter text. text.
-185:\$ Click or tap here to enter text.
+211:\$ Click or tap here to enter text.
+Root Cause: 185:\$ Click or tap here to enter text.
 Scholars are getting distracted by other applications on the computer during class.
 255:\$ Click or tap here to enter text.